 The law "makes Colorado roads safer and results in greater savings in automobile insurance premiums for all Colorado drivers," according to the Colorado Fiscal Institute.
-Licensed drivers, it says, are more likely to know traffic and road laws, buy insurance and register their vehicle.
+Licensed drivers, it says, are more likely to know traffic and road laws, buy insurance, and register their vehicle.

 Ridesharing Insurance in CO: Are You Covered?

 Most auto insurance companies distinguish between a car driven for personal use and one driven for hire.
 Since rideshare drivers use their vehicles for both, they may not be covered by their personal liability policies when they're driving to pick up a fare.
-That's where a ridesharing company's own insurance policy kicks in - or does it?

 Car Accidents: How to File a Claim in Colorado

 Colorado uses a tort system, meaning that the insurance company of the at-fault driver pays any claim in the event of an accident.
-Here's what that means for filing a claim in a scenario not involving injury, alcohol or a hit and run (in such instances, you should immediately contact local law enforcement):
+Here's what that means for filing a claim in a scenario not involving injury, alcohol, or a hit and run (in such instances, you should immediately contact local law enforcement):

 - Exchange insurance information with the other driver(s); you'll need this to fill out an accident report.
 Take pictures of the damage and collect contact information from witnesses, if any.